 Progressive’s Financial Reputation

-Progressive has a sound financial reputation, given their position as the third largest insurance company in the nation.
+Progressive has a sound financial reputation, given its position as the third-largest insurance company in the nation.

 Correspondingly, rating agencies award Progressive some of their most favorable grades.